SpyglassMC/Spyglass/README.md

 ## Semantic Highlighting

 All command arguments should be colored semantically.
-You can see [#308](https://github.com/SPGoding/datapack-language-server/issues/308) for a detailed list of all semantic token types and modifiers used by DHP if you are interested in.

 Unfortunately, the semantic coloring API of VSCode is still in proposed stage, thus we cannot use it in production environment.
 All the screenshots below are taken in development mode.

 Before VSCode finalizes its API, I recommend to use [Arcensoth](https://github.com/Arcensoth)'s [language-mcfunction](https://marketplace.visualstudio.com/items?itemName=arcensoth.language-mcfunction) extension for coloring.